Tennis Forehand WRIST – Lag and Snap Explained

 - Ulnar Deviation

-Then, there are 2 main motions in the forearm:
+Then, there are 2 main motions of the forearm:

 Again, the primary role of the wrist and forearm in the acceleration phase is to stay relaxed.
 Except here, the wrist will not remain static, and there will be more or less extension, ulnar deviation, and supination in this phase.
 This will pretty much depend on factors like your grip, backswing shape, the amount of rotational force you used.